Will dancers in the digital age ever be able to protect their moves?

 In 2018, Hecht connected with Brooklyn rapper 2 Milly who claimed that Fortnite appropriated his signature dance move “The Milly Rock” for one of the game’s emotes, which are expressions or dances that players can buy for their characters for anywhere from $5 to $15.
 Epic Games does not release financial statements, but its recent court battle with Apple revealed that the company made more than $9 billion in revenue between 2018 and 2019.
 The bulk of that income came from players buying emotes, clothes, and the like for their characters.

 “Sometimes, in my experience, companies with money, including big tech, they just don’t care, because they figure they can pay the lawyers,” Hecht says.
-“So it is really David versus Goliath out there.
+“So, it is really David versus Goliath out there.
 That was actually part of the reason I think they chose to do what they did and target the people that they did.
-Because for the most part—and this is just my opinion—but a lot of my clients who were going after Epic were African-American.”
+Because for the most part—and this is just my opinion—but a lot of my clients who were going after Epic were African American.”

 “And that’s a problem,” Hecht continues.
 “The access to justice is a huge problem.”